apache/artemis-examples/examples/features/standard/no-consumer-buffering/readme.md

 To turn off client side buffering of messages, set `consumerWindowSize` to zero.

-With ActiveMQ Artemis you can specify a maximum consume rate at which a JMS MessageConsumer will consume messages.
+With Apache Artemis you can specify a maximum consume rate at which a JMS MessageConsumer will consume messages.
 This can be specified when configuring the connection URL.

 ## Example step-by-step